Coronavirus advice to doctoral students

 You can also find an archive of all emails sent to students from the University about Coronavirus, including a message from the Minister of State for Universities on accommodation, finals, finances and visas.

 Whether you remain at the University or are working from a distance, it is crucial that you continue to liaise with your supervisory team.
 As face-to-face meetings are no longer possible, it is important to discuss as to how best to maintain contact.
-The University has encouraged us to use Microsoft Teams and we have added training sessions on how to use Teams if you need some guidance.
+The University has encouraged us to use Microsoft Teams.

 It is important to recognise that the situation will not ease for a significant period of time, and may result in more stringent limitations; it is therefore important that in your discussions with your supervisors you look ahead over at least the next few months.